Some of the most progressive and insightful theater in America is happening in Colonial Williamsburg. Really.

 “Your happiness is my only aim,” Wittman’s Eleanor says to her fellow poet and lover, Sarah, played by Alyssa Elkins.
 “I don’t want a husband,” Sarah replies.
 “I want you.”

 Think about it: In the midst of contemporary reckonings about the rights of women and people of color, Williamsburg is giving guests — who number about 550,000 in a normal year — the historical backstories.
-It’s quite daring, and not everyone who attends seems to like it: The half-hour “Ladies of Llangollen” was as discrete as an afternoon tea party, but at least one family in attendance seemed to take umbrage.
-The instant the characters spoke of their mutual affection, the family sprung from their bench in the socially distanced outdoor playhouse and walked out.
+It’s quite daring, and not everyone who attends seems to like it: The half-hour “Ladies of Llangollen” was as discreet as an afternoon tea party, but at least one family in attendance seemed to take umbrage.
+The instant the characters spoke of their mutual affection, the family sprang from their bench in the socially distanced outdoor playhouse and walked out.

 Many more of the 50 or so spectators, though, appeared to appreciate the play, giving its quartet of actors a hearty ovation.
 “I came many, many times as a child,” said Theta Miller, visiting from Lynchburg, Va., with another theatergoer, Mike Tabony.
 “The last five years, there has been so much glorious interpretation like this.”